 Meet a Specialist: John Loewenstein, MD

-A two-week elective course in ophthalmology as a third-year medical student led to a lifetime of specialization for Massachusetts Eye and Ear Infirmary Associate Chief of Ophthalmology and Residency Program Director John Loewenstein, MD.
+A two-week elective course in ophthalmology as a third-year medical student led to a lifetime of specialization for Mass.
+Eye and Ear’s Associate Clinical Chief of Ophthalmology and Associate Chief of Ophthalmic Education Dr. John Loewenstein.
 "I just thought the eye was beautiful, and examining it was fun," he says.

-Dr. Loewenstein has now been a practicing ophthalmologist for 33 years.
 As one of 15 physicians who comprise Mass.
-Eye and Ear's Retina Service, which treats common and rare retinal conditions from diabetic retinopathy to macular degeneration, Dr. Loewenstein enjoys his specialty as much now as he did during that two-week course in medical school.
+Eye and Ear's Retina Service, Dr. Loewenstein treats common and rare retinal conditions from diabetic retinopathy to macular degeneration.
+A practicing ophthalmologist for almost 40 years, he enjoys his specialty as much now as he did during that two-week course in medical school.
 "I never get tired of examining the eye," he says.

-To this end, developing computer simulations to enhance the quality of present and prospective residents' surgical education is a major focus of Dr. Loewenstein's current research.
-He and collaborators recently put the finishing touches on an interactive computer program that helps residents become proficient in cataract surgery.
-He is also heading up a computer based project to teach residents to screen for retinopathy of prematurity.
+Developing computer simulations to enhance the quality of present and prospective residents' surgical education is also a major focus of Dr. Loewenstein's research.
+In collaboration with Dr. Bonnie Henderson, he pioneered a revolutionary teaching tool, the Mass.
+Eye and Ear Cataract Master™.
+This interactive computer program for teaching cataract surgery is now available to residency programs worldwide.
+Using a similar approach, he is heading up another computer based project that will ultimately help teach residents to screen for retinopathy of prematurity.

 Contact Dr. Loewenstein's office at 617-573-4274.